spotify/snakebite/README.rst

 Snakebite has been tested against Cloudera CDH4.1.3 (hadoop 2.0.0)

-For more information and documentation, please see /doc/html
+For more information and documentation can be found at http://spotify.github.io/snakebite/

 Copyright 2013 Spotify AB